benlau/runbookmd/README.md

 # Runbook.md

-Runbook.md is a VSCode extension that allows you to execute scripts directly from code blocks within Markdown files.
+Runbook.md is a VSCode extension that allows you to execute scripts directly from code blocks within Markdown and Quarto files.
 It helps you create an interactive runbook for your daily maintenance tasks with GitOps/DevOps purposes.

 Note: This extension has been tested on macOS and Linux environments.
 Windows compatibility is not currently guaranteed.